Battle of Moore's Creek Bridge: Battle

-By the time of their arrival at Moore's Creek, the loyalist contingent had shrunk to between 700 and 800 men.
-About 600 of these were Highland Scots and the remainder were Regulators.
+By their arrival at Moore's Creek, the loyalist contingent had shrunk to 700–800 men.
+About 600 were Highland Scots, and the remainder were Regulators.
 Furthermore, the marching had taken its toll on the elderly Brigadier General MacDonald; he fell ill and turned over command to Lieutenant Colonel Donald MacLeod.
-The loyalists broke camp at 1 am on February 27 and marched the few miles from their camp to the bridge.
+The loyalists broke camp at 1 am on February 27 and marched a few miles from their camp to the bridge.

-During the night, Caswell and his men established a semicircular earthworks around the bridge end, and prepared to defend them with two small pieces of field artillery.

 Arriving shortly before dawn, the Loyalists found the defenses on the west side of the bridge unoccupied.
 MacLeod ordered his men to adopt a defensive line behind nearby trees, but then a Patriot sentry across the river fired his musket to warn Caswell of the loyalist arrival.
 Hearing this, Lt.-Col. MacLeod immediately ordered his men to attack.

 In the pre-dawn mist, a company of Loyalist Gaels approached the bridge.
-In response to a Patriot call for identification shouted from across the creek, Captain Alexander Mclean identified himself as a friend of the King, and responded with his own challenge in Scottish Gaelic.
+In response to a Patriot call for identification shouted from across the creek, Captain Alexander Mclean identified himself as a friend of the King.
+He responded with his own challenge in Scottish Gaelic.
 Hearing no reply, he ordered his company to open fire, beginning an exchange of gunfire with the Patriot sentries.
-Lieutenant-Colonel MacLeod and Captain John Campbell then led a hand-picked company of swordsmen on a Highland charge across the bridge, shouting in Gaelic, "King George and broadswords!"
+Lieutenant-Colonel MacLeod and Captain John Campbell then led a hand-picked company of swordsmen on a charge across the bridge.

-When the Loyalists were within 30 paces of the earthworks, the Patriot militia opened fire to devastating effect.
-MacLeod and Campbell both went down in a hail of gunfire; Colonel Moore reported that MacLeod had been struck by more than 20 musket balls.
-Armed only with swords and faced with the overwhelming firepower of Patriot muskets and artillery, the Highland Scots could do little else other than retreat.
+When the Loyalists were within 30 paces of the earthworks, the Patriot militia opened fire, to devastating effect.
+MacLeod and Campbell both went down in a hail of gunfire; 20 musket balls had struck MacLeod.
+Armed only with swords and faced with the overwhelming firepower of Patriot muskets and artillery, the Highland Scots retreated.
 The surviving elements of Campbell's company got back over the bridge, and the governor's force dissolved and retreated.

-Capitalising on the success, the Revolutionary forces quickly replaced the bridge planking and gave chase.
+Capitalizing on the success, the Revolutionary forces quickly replaced the bridge planking and gave chase.
 One enterprising company led by one of Caswell's lieutenants forded the creek above the bridge, flanking the retreating loyalists.
 Colonel Moore arrived on the scene a few hours after the battle.
 He stated in his report that 30 loyalists were killed or wounded, "but as numbers of them must have fallen into the creek, besides more that were carried off, I suppose their loss may be estimated at fifty."
 The Revolutionary leaders reported one killed and one wounded.